marlonbernardes/awesome-berlin/en/pages/mobile-phones.md

 Often you will be required to show your passport when activating the simcards.
 Although some of them can still be activated with out one.

 # Airport
-You can also buy a simcard from [Lebara](https://www.lebara.com/) from the electronics store at the airport(Tegal).
+You can also buy a simcard from [Lebara](https://www.lebara.com/) from the electronics store at the airport (Tegel).
 Lebara is slightly more expensive than Vodafone and Telekom but you can buy it at the airport.
 It also has a great ios/android application which is in english.

 ## Other options
 - [https://www.simplytel.de/](https://www.simplytel.de/)